StructuralNeurobiologyLab/SyConn/README.md

 Documentation
 --------------
 To get started, please have a look at our [documentation](https://structuralneurobiologylab.github.io/SyConn/documentation/), with information on how to run our [example](https://github.com/StructuralNeurobiologyLab/SyConn/blob/master/examples/full_run_example.py).
-We will also present more general information about SyConn on our [Website](https://structuralneurobiologylab.github.io/SyConn/) soon.
+We also present more general information about SyConn on our [Website](https://structuralneurobiologylab.github.io/SyConn/).